WingsDao/ABI/README.md

  - `forecast` - uint256 - forecasted amount
  - `messageHash` - bytes32 - ipfs hash of message (message is a buffered string)

+**Important:** If you want to reject the project (flag it as spam/scam) you need to set forecast amount to 0.

 ---

 ## Additional methods